 Our clothes did not fare as well as the cigars, absorbing moisture until we decided to bow out after passing the halfway point on our stogies, which were still burning strong.
 We both enjoyed our picks, finding them to be richly flavored, smooth and consistent in flavor.
 Nothing to complain about, nothing to write home about, really… though one wonders if it were sunny and we were celebrating a win instead of nursing a loss, would these cigars taste better?
-(This question was addressed in our set and setting post.)

 Our final conclusion came when we got our soggy selves got back inside and asked: “Did we really just stand outside in the rain for half an hour smoking cigars?”
 It got us thinking how dedicated cigar fans are to their hobby.
 And that got us thinking about the current challenges cigar smokers are facing with smoking bans and taxation.

 We are paying more than ever to enjoy our cigars, with less and less of a choice as to where we can smoke them.
 And yet interest in cigars is growing despite numerous challenges faced by the market.
 It’s only a matter of time before we’re all out in the rain — metaphorically speaking — puffing away despite the inhospitable smoking environment.